enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 To begin with, consider the remarks below before analyzing the APK:

 * The Android phone needs to be rooted.
 * Anti-instrumentation, anti-debugging, anti-tampering and anti-rooting checks are in place both at the Java and native level.
-We do not need to bypass all of them but get the flag.
+We do not need to bypass all of them but extract the secret.
 * The native layer is where the important code is executed.
 Do not be distracted with the Dalvik bytecode.
 * My solutions are just a way to solve the challenge.
+Maybe there are better and clever solutions appearing soon.

 **Security mechanisms:**

 Anti-hacking techniques were implemented within the UnCrackable APK, principally to slow down reversers.
 Take a seat because now because we will have to deal with them.

-Very exciting though!.
-To sum up, we have detected the following protections on the mobile application:
+We have detected the following protections on the mobile application:
 - Java anti-debugging
 - Java integrity checks
 - Java root checks